 Shuttle Service to and from the club.
 Call 212/427-6150 for times and costs.

-SPORTIME Randall’s Island and the John McEnroe Tennis Academy, in partnership with SportsLab NYC, provide a unique athletic development and performance training model that encompasses all elements of strength and conditioning, sports science and sports medicine to deliver a personalized program to meet each student’s individual goals - from the professional athlete, to the JMTA student just beginning tournament play, to the deconditioned adult.
+SPORTIME Randall’s Island and the John McEnroe Tennis Academy provide a unique Athletic Development model for adult and junior players that encompasses all elements of strength and conditioning, sports science, sports medicine, and nutrition and hydration, to deliver a personalized program to meet each adult or junior player’s individual goals - from the professional athlete, to the JMTA student just beginning tournament play, to the deconditioned adult.

 SPORTIME Randall's Island, home of the John McEnroe Academy, also offers the best in adult tennis instruction!

 All of our adult offerings are taught by expert teaching pros from around the world and are designed to help players improve their game, stay in shape, and meet new people.
 Select APPS/FORMS for details on the following:

 Group Tennis Kinetics, offered five days a week at a variety of morning, afternoon and evening

 Adult Ladder with weekly evening matches

 Adult Academy - Train like the high level juniors do, with Pros from the John McEnroe Tennis Academy